Unit 4:

 3).
 Watch from 11:02 to 14:48, and continue on to the next

 segment (part 3 of 3), from 0:00 to 4:30.
 Statue of Liberty and Ellis Island - 2 Minute Tour (a short video) Ellis Island oral (spoken) histories (a video with three short but emotionally powerful accounts by immigrants telling their memories of arriving in America.)
 Tenement Museum (a video about the popular museum that shows what life was like for people living in tenement buildings in the Lower East Side neighborhood in New York City during the late 1800s and early 1900s) San Francisco, 1906 - trolley ride and street scenes (a video with rare old film footage - the music was added in recent times) Maps - Immigration patterns: 1870 - 1880 - 1890 - 1900 (This online historical atlas lets you click on the timeline to change the year, and get immigration data for specific counties / cities.)
 Music: Spanish Lady This is an old Irish song that came to America with the immigrants from that land.
 Another is Siúil a Rúin (Walk My Love), with lyrics partly in the old Irish language, and partly in English.
+Red is the Rose is a traditional Irish song that tells of a relationship sadly ended, perhaps when a girl and her family immigrated to America from Ireland in the 1800s.
 Irish music had a big influence on the development of American musical styles. |

 ||||||